 - An economics or commercial-oriented bachelor’s degree from a German university with at least 210 ECTS credit points or an equivalent qualification from a university in Germany or abroad.
 A certificate must be submitted as proof.
-The Examination Commission decides on equivalence.
+The Examination Committee decides on equivalence.

 - Applicants must pass a selection procedure for the master's degree course in Retail and Consumer Management.

 - Proof of sufficient knowledge of the English language (level B2 of the Common European Framework).
 A comparison table with the recognised tests can be found here.

 - Please note: Your admission cannot be reviewed until all application documents have been submitted.
-It is not possible to make a definitive statement without looking at the certificates first.
+It is not possible to make a final statement without looking at the certificates first.
 We cannot provide advance information regarding your chances of admission by e-mail or telephone.